Looking for a getaway from the city and the perfect day trip from Barcelona?

 How to get to Sitges

 The best way to get to Sitges is by train.
 Rodalies Renfe trains depart 4 every hour from either Passeig de Gracia or Sant Stations and cost about 5-7 euro.
 Timetables can be found here.

 Girona has centuries of history, beautiful architecture and rich heritage.
 It is one of the four provinces in the Autonomous Community of Catalunya and it is also the name of its capital.

 Things to do and see in Girona

 Girona is a beautiful 100,000 inhabitant city with colourful riverside houses and a rich heritage from the Romans to the Visigoths and the Moors until Charlemagne conquered the city, expelled the Moors and made it one of the fourteen counties of Catalunya in the 8th century.
 But troubles did not end there.

 But the presence of Jews in Catalunya, and in Spain, came to an end in 1492, the year of the discovery of America, when the Catholic Monarchs expelled them all from the Spanish territory under what is known as the Spanish Inquisition.
-Nonetheless, the Call or Jewish getto, is one of the best preserved in Europe and should be part of your visit to the city.
+Nonetheless, the Call or Jewish Quarter, is one of the best preserved in Europe and should be part of your visit to the city.

 Other things to do in Girona include having a look at the impressive Cathedral and, of course, the beautiful reflections on the Onyar river which bring about the city’s stunning colourful facades against the flowing waters.

 Best time to go